 So, Should You Take the GRE or LSAT?

-The long answer: If you’ve already taken the LSAT and are going to use that score to apply to law schools, and you’re worried that an influx of GRE-takers might make the field way more competitive, fret not.
-Admissions consultant Mike Spivey recently spoke to a bunch of deans of schools that are accepting the GRE, and the general take-away is that there aren’t that many applicants applying to law school with the GRE.
-A “fairly small volume[],” according to Wake Forest’s dean.
-At Harvard — that bellwether of GRE acceptance — only 18 out of 566 students in its entering class in 2018 had a reportable GRE score.
-And that number likely includes some who had both an LSAT and a GRE score.
-And Harvard has the most students admitted with the GRE.
+The long answer: Perhaps you’ve already taken the LSAT and plan to use that score to apply to law schools.
+You may be worried that an influx of GRE-takers might make the field way more competitive, but fret not.
+There aren’t that many applicants applying to law school with a GRE score.
+A “fairly small volume,” according to Wake Forest’s dean.
+At Harvard — that bellwether of GRE acceptance — only 18 out of 566 students in its 2018 entering class had reportable GRE scores, and that number likely includes some with both an LSAT and a GRE score.
+Harvard has the most students admitted with the GRE.
 USC, George Mason, Washington at St. Louis, and Cardozo each admitted just one student with a GRE score.
-So any effect GRE may be having on the admissions field is really small, at least for now.
+So any effect the GRE has on the admissions field is really small, at least for now.

-But what if you’re studying for the LSAT, but want to keep your options open?
-Studying for the GRE isn’t uniformly easier or harder than studying for the LSAT.
-It tests skills that are different from, but somewhat adjacent to, the skills the LSAT tests.
+What if you’re studying for the LSAT but want to keep your options open?
+Preparing for the GRE isn’t uniformly easier or harder than studying for the LSAT.
+It tests skills different from, but somewhat adjacent to, the skills the LSAT tests.
 Plus, it has math.
-Maybe the GRE skills are slightly more in your wheelhouse, maybe your skills are better suited for the LSAT.
-If you haven’t started studying either, it may make sense to try out both exams, and see which one is your cup of tea.
-For what it’s worth, a former Blueprint instructor and supreme standardized test-knower thinks the GRE is an exceedingly stupid test, and it’s not designed to help you with law school.
+Maybe the GRE skills are slightly more in your wheelhouse, or maybe your skills are better suited for the LSAT.
+If you haven’t started studying for either test, it may make sense to try both exams to see which one is your cup of tea.

 LSAT Scores vs. GRE Scores

 Since you can’t just take both tests and apply with the better score, there really aren’t any advantages to taking both tests.
-So we recommend just choosing one, and dedicating all your effort into it.
-We’d recommend the LSAT, since it is still the only exam accepted by all 203 ABA-accredited law schools.
-But this is your path, and thus your decisions to make.
+We recommend just choosing one and dedicating all your effort to it.
+At Blueprint Prep, we recommend the LSAT since it is still the only exam accepted by all 203 ABA-accredited law schools.
+There are also numerous LSAT prep options to help you prepare for the exam.
+But this is your path and your decision to make.
 Try both out, pick one, and then fully commit to it.
 Because unlike law schools and the LSAT, your commitment should be unwavering.